 Light Truck and SUV Reviews

-Models in the Kumho light truck and SUV line include the Road Venture and the Ecsta SXT.
-All of the Kumho tires in the light truck and SUV category are geared toward all-weather driving conditions.
+Models in the Kumho light truck and SUV line include the Road Venture, Crugen, Ecsta STX, and Solus.
+All of the Kumho tires in the light truck and SUV category are for all-weather driving conditions.

 Road Venture Tire Reviews

 Also branded as an all-weather tire, the Ecsta SXT had mixed reviews.
-Some said they noticed noises and the tire's ability to pick-up small stones.
-Others were happy with the tread wear (up to 40,000 miles) and felt they performed well in all-weather conditions, including snow and ice.
+Some said they noticed noises and the tire's ability to pick up small stones.
+Others were happy with the treadwear (up to 40,000 miles) and felt the tires performed well in all-weather conditions, including snow and ice.
 Overall, most said that although the tread seemed fine, they noticed cracking near the sidewall, which became a concern for potential repeat buyers.

 Kumho Tire Warranty